When I heard about growing seedless Watermelon from seeds, I could not comprehend what it meant.

 Before sowing the seeds in the soil, ensure you thoroughly soak the potting mix and let it dry for almost 24 hours.

-I highly suggest you buy readymade sterile potting soil from certified retailers rather than making it yourself.
+And better to buy readymade sterile potting soil from certified retailers than make it yourself.

 Step 3: Sow the Seeds